J. Hood Wright Park

 3000 A.D.
 Diffusion Piece was the artist’s first permanent public commission, though much of his work has been transitory.
 In 1971 Fugate-Wilcox made Mace Missiles, part of a temporary group art exhibition in the Battery.
 Weathering Wall (1979), made of layers of paints on plywood panels and located on a parking garage at 111 Varick Street facing the Holland Tunnel entrance, lasted for a decade.
 City Wall (1981) consisted of twenty-seven bars of brass, bronze, copper, iron, and steel arranged horizontally in 8 rows, embedded directly into the building’s exterior wall at 292 Lafayette Street.

-The artist’s Weathering Concrete Triangle (1984) inserted in a wedge-shaped building cavity on 7th Avenue near Waverly Place was a slanted equilateral sculpture made of cement mixed with filings of brass, copper, iron, steel, and bronze imbedded in a weeping willow pattern.
+Inserted in a wedge-shaped building cavity on 7th Avenue near Waverly Place, the artist's Weathering Concrete Triangle was a slanted equilateral sculpture made of cement mixed with filings of brass, copper, iron, steel, and bronze imbedded in a weeping willow pattern.
 As the sculpture was exposed to rain, the metals were meant to change colors.
 In response to community concerns, it was removed on the grounds that it was in violation of building code and local landmark protections.

 Check out your park's Vital Signs